 The Merchant of Venice: the Trial

-After presenting "the Merchant of Venice" by William Shakespeare on the stage of the Hebrew theatre "Habima", an outcry arose in the Jewish community in Israel/Palestine.
-In the days of building the new identity of the Jews in Palestine, and certainly in light of the events of the time, the Jewish public objected the decision to produce an anti-Semitic play depicting a vindictive, violent and degrading Jewish moneylender.
+After presenting "the Merchant of Venice" by William Shakespeare on the stage of the Hebrew theatre "Habima," an outcry arose in the Jewish community in Israel/Palestine.
+In the days of building the new identity of the Jews in Palestine, and certainly in light of the violent events of the time, the Jewish public objected the decision to produce an anti-Semitic play depicting a vindictive, violent and degrading Jewish moneylender.
 The community's representatives called for the play to be canceled on the grounds that "there is no need for the Hebrew theatre in presenting this play."

 Adaptation and Dramaturgy: Kfir Lapid-Mashall